Berlin Missionary Society: South African Republic/Transvaal

 Missionaries Alexander Merensky and Heinrich Grützner started work in the northeastern part of the South African Republic in 1860, their first station being at Gerlachshoop on the farm Rietkloof – named after Prussian army general Leopold von Gerlach, one of the founders of the BMS.
 There were unsuccessful early attempts to evangelise the Swazi and in Sekhukhuneland.
 Merensky sought refuge amongst his Christian converts in the Middelburg district and founded the station at Botshabelo (“city of refuge”) in 1865 – which soon became the most important station of the Berlin Society in South Africa.
 Here were established a school, seminary, workshops, mill and printing press; and from here BMS influence spread throughout the Transvaal.
 In 1880 BMS missionary Johannes Winter established a mission station at Thaba Mosego, the vanquished capital of the Pedi king, Sekhukhune, who had been defeated the year before by an army of British, Boer and Swazi soldiers.
 In 1889 a prominent native evangelist, Martinus Sewushane, and around 500 of his followers decided to secede from the Berlin Missionary Society and form the Lutheran Bapedi Church (LBC), asking Winter to join them.
 By 1900 there were more than thirty-six stations and nearly 30,000 converts in the region.
-The Berlin missionaries in South Africa, particularly Alexander Merensky, Knothe, Trümpelmann, Schwellnus and Eiselen, contributed to the study of African languages, producing Bible translations and hymnals.
+The Berlin missionaries in South Africa, particularly Alexander Merensky, Carl Knothe, Gustav Trümpelmann, Paul Schwellnus and Gustav Eiselen, contributed to the study of African languages, producing Bible translations and hymnals.